2008 NFL season: International play

 This was the second consecutive season that the league played at least one regular season game outside the United States as part of the NFL International Series.
-The contest between the San Diego and the New Orleans was played at Wembley Stadium in London on October 26, with New Orleans winning 37–32.
-The Chargers played at Buffalo the week beforehand on October 19 so they could immediately travel to London afterward in order to get used to the time difference.
+The contest between the San Diego Chargers and the New Orleans Saints was played at Wembley Stadium in London on October 26, with New Orleans winning 37–32.
+The Chargers played against the Buffalo Bills on the road the week beforehand on October 19 so they could immediately travel to London afterward in order to get used to the time difference.

-The league has also approved the Bills’ request to play at least one regular season home game at Toronto's Rogers Centre over each of the next five seasons.
+The league has also approved the Bills' request to play at least one regular season home game at Toronto's Rogers Centre over each of the next five seasons.
 Team owner Ralph Wilson petitioned the league to play at least one game in Canada to strengthen his club's fan base in Ontario.
-The game in Toronto was on December 7, after the end of the 2008 CFL season, against the Miami; Miami won 16–3.
+The game in Toronto was on December 7, after the end of the 2008 CFL season, against the Miami Dolphins; Miami won 16–3.
 CBS televised both games regionally; the Toronto game was carried across Canada on Rogers Sportsnet and City TV.

 Thanksgiving

-The traditional Thanksgiving Day games were held on November 27, with the Detroit hosting the Tennessee at 12:30 PM EST on CBS (with the then 10–1 Titans handily defeating the then 0–11 Lions by a 47–10 score), and the Dallas a home game following suit on Fox at 4:15 PM EST against the Seattle (Dallas Cowboys defeated the Seattle Seahawks by a score of 34–9).
-A third game on NFL Network, featuring the Arizona and the Philadelphia followed at 8:15 PM EST. It was the first home game for the Eagles on Thanksgiving Day since 1940, and their first Thanksgiving game at any location since the infamous Bounty Bowl Game in 1989; the Eagles defeated the Cardinals by a score of 48–20.
+The traditional Thanksgiving Day games were held on November 27, with the Detroit Lions hosting the Tennessee Titans at 12:30 p.m.
+EST on CBS (with the then 10–1 Titans handily defeating the then 0–11 Lions by a 47–10 score), and the Dallas Cowboys' home game following suit on Fox at 4:15 p.m.
+EST against the Seattle Seahawks (the Cowboys defeated the Seahawks by a score of 34–9).
+A third game on NFL Network, featuring the Arizona Cardinals and the Philadelphia Eagles followed at 8:15 p.m.
+EST. It was the first home game for the Eagles on Thanksgiving Day since 1940, and their first Thanksgiving game at any location since the infamous Bounty Bowl Game in 1989; the Eagles defeated the Cardinals by a score of 48–20.
 (The Cardinals and Eagles would, two months later, rematch in the NFC Championship Game, with Arizona winning this time by a score of 32–25.)